Salmo taleri

-Salmo taleri, also known as the Zeta trout, is a species of freshwater fish in the salmon family.
+Salmo taleri, also known as the Nikšić trout, is a species of freshwater fish in the salmon family.
 It is found in the Upper Zeta river and Moraca drainage in Montenegro.

 Description

 The fish can reach a maximum recorded length of 30 cm.
 It lives near or at the bottom of the water body.
 There are quite a few black spots on the flank and side of head.